acrotron/aye-chat/README.md

-# Aye Chat: AI-powered terminal for command line
+# Aye Chat: AI-powered terminal

 **Your terminal, but with AI.
 Edit files, run commands, chat with AI - all in one session.**